Guru-codes07/process-deep-drive/learning/journal.md

 ftell(),fseek(),fgets(),fwrite() - these are the basic funcs i learned and practiced. i know these are the basic functions but guess what doing something is better than doing nothing so yeah. and updating them here.
+As now i am familiar with the basic functions , i am thinking of implementing them and build something but as i am kinda cooked nowadays so it will take time to learn and build something from scratch.